-The Prince's Teaching Institute has worked in partnership with the University of Cambridge since 2006.
-Many of our academic speakers are drawn from their faculties and we benefit from their academic advice.
+The Prince's Teaching Institute has worked in partnership with the University of Cambridge since the charity was created in 2006.
+Many of our academic speakers are drawn from its faculties, so that teachers get the best quality of enhancement of their subject knowledge.
+These academics also advise us on the design of our courses.
+A University committee oversees the partnership, and our Trustees include a Cambridge representative.

 Master of Studies in Advanced Subject Teaching